 On arrival at Tribhuvan International airport, our representative will be awaiting you to cordially welcome with great hospitality.
 The representative will be displaying “Nepal Sanctuary Treks” placard outside the airport terminal.
 You will be then escorted and transfer to the hotel in our private vehicle.
 Further details and short preliminary briefing will be provided after transferring to the hotel.
 You will have leisure time to relax and freshen up.

-- Day 2: Morning tour to ancient marketplace and visit world’s UNESCO Heritage sites
+- Day 2: Morning tour to ancient marketplace and half day visit world’s UNESCO Heritage sites

 After breakfast, we will start our fresh morning by wandering Ason and Indrachowk marketplaces to get a glimpse of traditional Nepalese life.
 You’ll witness the bustle of the market, see how locals purchase the products and haggle for a bargain.
 Whilst walking around enjoy the lively and vibrant atmosphere this local market has to offer.